EmperorDan/Networking/Network types and standards.md

 File transfer protocol is an internet protocol that is used to transfer files.
 The files are transmitted via TCP/IP between computers on the internet.

 HTTP
-Hypertext Transfer Protocol is when
+Hypertext Transfer Protocol is what is sent to a server when you type in an HTTP address.
+If the link is functional then a copy of the website and any associated files will be sent to your computers webpage.

 SMTP